Why Partnerships Matter Now More Than Ever

 No newsflash here: Children’s health is in crisis.

-Up to 60-70 percent of a child’s diet is ultraprocessed foods.
-Childhood obesity and diet-related chronic diseases like Type 2 diabetes continue to rise.
-And despite what TikTok suggests, these big, messy challenges (what public health calls “wicked problems”) have no single, simple solutions.
+Kids are eating an insane amount of ultraprocessed foods.
+Childhood obesity and diet-related chronic diseases continue to rise.
+And despite what TikTok suggests, there are no simple solutions.

-At Small Bites, high-quality food education is what we do best.
-But food and nutrition education are just one piece of the puzzle to help kids become thriving, healthy, happy adults.
+At Small Bites, food education is what we do best.
+But we know that’s just one piece of the puzzle to help kids become thriving, healthy, happy adults.
+So, we rely on our partners who focus on food access, school meal innovation, farmer support, environmental education and advocacy, and physical activity.

-With that in mind, we’d like to share a few highlights from our work with a few of our beloved partners in the last year:
+With that in mind, we’d like to share a few highlights from our work with some of our beloved partners this year:

 Eat Real Certified + Marietta City Schools